balasl342/balasl342/README.md

 ---

+## 🚀 Featured Projects

+### [**Microservices-Based HRMS Solution**]
+Worked on a highly scalable **HRMS solution** that includes employee management, payroll management, and leave tracking.
+Built with **Golang** and **Vue js** in microservice architecture for efficient service communication, the solution helps large organizations manage their HR operations seamlessly.

+### [**Gift Card Solution**]
+Worked on a **Gift Card Solution** that allows businesses to issue and manage gift cards.
+The solution was built using **Golang**, implementing **microservices** to handle gift card issuance, redemption, and balance tracking.
+The system was designed to be scalable, reliable, and secure, with integration into existing e-commerce platforms.

+### [**Payment Gateway Wrapper**]
+Implemented a **Payment Gateway Wrapper** integrating multiple payment gateways into a single API.
+Developed with **Golang**, this solution offers seamless transaction processing with various payment providers, enhancing flexibility and ease of integration for businesses.

+ and many more...

+---

 ## 🧰 Technologies & 🛠️ Tools
 - **Languages**: Golang, ColdFusion (CFML), JavaScript, TypeScript
 - **Frameworks**: Gin, Echo, MUX, Angular